-Led by Maine Behavioral Healthcare, Project BRAID (Building Resilience in Areas Impacted by Domestic Violence) is a comprehensive program of training, technical assistance, and trauma treatment provision aimed at improving system responses to non-abusing parents and their children exposed to domestic violence.
-Through these efforts and in partnership with local domestic violence resource centers in targeted Maine communities, parent competencies and well-being will be increased, and the trauma symptoms of children and youth will be decreased.
-Partnering communities include York County and Washington County as well as the Passamaquoddy Tribe at Pleasant Point.
-By the end of the two-year project period, Project BRAID will enhance culturally and linguistically competent services by providing training and technical assistance to domestic violence resource centers and other service providers in various evidence-based or best practices.
+Project BRAID (Building Resilience in Areas Impacted by Domestic Violence), led by Maine Behavioral Healthcare, is a comprehensive program of training, technical assistance, and clinical trauma treatment provision aimed at improving system responses to non-abusing parents and their children exposed to domestic violence.
+Project BRAID is run in collaboration with three local domestic violence resource centers and two partnering community mental health agencies.
+Project BRAID works to enhance culturally and linguistically competent services by providing training and technical assistance to domestic violence resource centers and other service providers in various evidence-based or best practices.
 The project serves York County and Washington County as well as the Passamaquoddy Tribe at Pleasant Point.

 Project BRAID Partners: